Groundwork: A Practical Guide to Sustainable Pasture, Poultry & Orchards in Missouri

 Provides a curated list of regional organizations, publications, and programs that support regenerative agriculture in Missouri.

-Nieder presents a compelling model for the future of Missouri agriculture through a combination of technical guidance and personal experience, emphasizing ecological health, economic sustainability, and community connection.
+Nieder presents a compelling model for the future of agriculture in her community through a combination of technical guidance and personal experience, emphasizing ecological health, economic sustainability, and connection.

 URL: https://www.niederfarms.com/groundwork